“After all, poetry is the least necessary thing in this world” – Guido Gozzano

 what he is eating seems so insipid

-to his hungry eye whose next bite’s awaiting…
+to the hungry eye whose next bite’s awaiting…

 The child bites again – and with every bit more

-until the core alone lies in his hand.
+until the core alone lies there in his hand.

 “I hardly savoured it and have reached the core!”